Final Impact: Plot summary

-The Axis powers react as much as they can: Himmler authorizes the use of anthrax in an synthesized form which will persist for months.
+The Axis powers react as much as they can: Himmler authorizes the use of anthrax in a synthesized form which will persist for months.
 He also orders the Army to begin transferring divisions from the western front to the east, gradually bringing the Soviet advance to a halt.
 The USSR takes two more blows when a massive kamikaze strike cripples their Pacific Fleet, and the A-bomb building facility in Kamchatka is destroyed - both hits scored by the Japanese.
 The United States has secretly completed the Manhattan Project a few months earlier, with the help of thousands of people from the future Multi-National force.
 They now have a large enough stockpile of bombs to take on Germany, Japan and the USSR at the same time, if necessary.
 On the orders of President Roosevelt, a trio of B-52 bombers fly out of New Mexico and launch a raid deep into Germany.
 Berlin is utterly destroyed with three nuclear weapons.

 In response to the U.S. blast on Berlin and the Japanese destroying the Soviet Pacific fleet at Kamchatka, the Soviets destroy Tokyo with an atomic bomb, killing the Emperor.
 The Axis Powers give in to unconditional surrender, ending the war in June 1944, but the damage has been done.
 The USSR has pushed into Asia securing gains in Persia, Afghanistan, Korea, Indochina and is probably going to share occupation of Japan with U.S. and Australia; in Europe the USSR has gone around Germany and has taken all of Eastern Europe including Greece, plus Northern Italy and chunks of Vichy France and Austria.
 The Western Allies are at odds with the Soviet Union, and the stage is set for another cold war.
 With the Axis defeated, most of the main characters move into the private sector and start anew.